isri12/notesrepo/CPPNotes.md

   return 0;
 }
 ```
 Every object in C++ has access to its own address through an important pointer called this pointer.
 The this pointer is an implicit parameter to all member functions.
-Therefore, inside a member function, this may be used to refer to the invoking object.
+Therefore, inside a member function, this may be used to refer to the **invoking object**.
 Friend functions do not have a this pointer, because friends are not members of a class.
 Only member functions have a this pointer.
 Let us try the following example to understand the concept of this pointer −